On this page:

 To learn more about residential parks, download:

 Read your site agreement carefully - this is the rental agreement for the land where your home will be located.
-For key information to help you understand this agreement and your rights, download our Checklist: signing a site agreement (Word, 144KB).
+For key information to help you understand this agreement and your rights, use our Checklist: signing a site agreement.

 Moving into a residential park is a significant commitment and it is important to fully understand how it could affect your finances and lifestyle.

-We recommend seeking independent legal and/or financial advice before you sign a site agreement.
+We recommend getting independent legal and/or financial advice before you sign a site agreement.
 For help finding this advice, visit:

 Questions to consider: